Rain tyre

-Lewis Hamilton competes through the rain at the 2016 Monaco Grand Prix.
-The treads of his wet tyres are visible.
+Lewis Hamilton competes through the rain at the 2016 Monaco Grand Prix using rain tyres.

-A rain tyre or wet tyre (spelt tire in American English, commonly shortened to wet) is a special tyre used in motorsport in wet weather as opposed to a slick tyre used in dry conditions.
+A rain tyre or wet tyre (rain tire or wet tire in American English) is a racing tyre used in motorsport in wet weather or wet tracks as opposed to a slick tyre used in dry conditions.
 It is very similar in many ways to the tyres found on normal road cars.

 Rain tyres are not used in NASCAR, ARCA and INDYCAR sanctioned races held on oval tracks as these races are invariably halted when the track is wet due to safety concerns regarding the large amounts of spray involved reducing visibility, as well as a lack of traction in banked corners at high speeds.

 Structure

 Rain tyres have a specially designed structure making them better adapted for their application than any other tyres.
 However, not all rain tyres obey the same design principles.
 Certain factors need to be taken into account when designing a good rain tyre, such as the: